-The ocean is a big place, it covers 71% of the Earth’s surface, and even when including Exclusive Economic Zones (a range of ocean off the coast of a country that nations can lay claim to the resources of) only 57% of the Earth’s surface has any sort of claim laid to it, leaving the other 43% completely open and unrestricted.
-But the remaining 43% of the Earth’s surface, while it may be a larger surface area than all land nations combined, is not totally habitable.
+The ocean is a big place, it covers 71% of the Earth’s surface, and even when including Exclusive Economic Zones (a range of oceans off the coast of a country that nations can lay claim to the resources of) only 57% of the Earth’s surface has any sort of claim laid to it, leaving the other 43% completely open and unrestricted.
+But the remaining 43% of the Earth’s surface, while it may be a larger surface area than all land nations combined, is not habitable.
 Large swaths of this ocean are located in polar regions, like the North Sea or the Antarctic Sea.
 These areas see huge storms and enormous average wave heights.
 Rogue Waves near Alaska can be taller than most ships that sail through the area, but waters closer to the equator see mild winds and small waves by comparison.

 The ocean has many different biomes.
 Things like salinity, temperature, average wave height, and algae ecosystems can change rapidly from location to location, even if it all looks similar from above the waves.
 Of all the factors to take into consideration, the most important for human habitation will be wave height, hurricane frequency, surface temperature, and the average force and likelihood of Rogue Waves.

 While future seasteads will likely be made from Ultra High Performance Concrete, there is always a limit to what engineering can manage, and how much rocking and swaying people will want to live in.
 If we assume that seasteads ought to be limited to reasonably calm waters, and further separate seasteads into ones that will be reliant on a parent nation, versus ones that will be fully independent, we end up with two different maps of the optimal locations to place a seastead.
 One is habitable zones only for the brave, those who wish to venture far from civilization and colonize the great Blue without much outside support.
-The other map, includes optimal zones inside of the EEZ of established countries.
-At the end of the day, we end up with roughly a 70/30 split of fully independent territory, versus territory that is partially claimed by a nation state.
-The final map produced, shows us the optimal locations in both situations where seasteading civilizations could arise.
+The other map includes optimal zones inside of the EEZ of established countries.
+At the end of the day, we end up with roughly a 70/30 split of fully independent territory, versus territory that is partially claimed by a nation-state.
+The final map produced shows us the optimal locations in both situations where seasteading civilizations could arise.

-As you can tell, more space is actually open in the southern hemisphere than in the northern, this should come as no surprise since the northern hemisphere contains most of our land mass, therefore the south will contain a disproportionate amount of habitable ocean.
+As you can tell, more space is open in the southern hemisphere than in the northern, this should come as no surprise since the northern hemisphere contains most of our land mass, therefore the south will contain a disproportionate amount of habitable ocean.

 Which areas will be filled first?
 Anyone can guess.